chainflip-io/chainflip-prometheus-exporter/README.md

 # Chainflip Prometheus Exporter

-Prometheus exporter to retrieve important data for our monitoring and alerting system.
+Prometheus exporter to retrieve important data from Chainflip Network and converting it to prometheus metrics fromat.
 Designed to retrieve data from several APIs on multiple chains.

 ## Deploying on Kubernetes